medale/spark-mail-docker/README.md

 # Running Spark Mail Project on Docker

-This repository is conceptually based on SequenceIQ's [Docker Spark](https://github.com/sequenceiq/docker-spark) with a customized Spark distro and some files we need to run the [Spark Mail Tutorial](https://github.com/medale/spark-mail/blob/master/presentation/SparkMailPresentation.md).
+This repository is based on SequenceIQ's [Docker Spark](https://github.com/sequenceiq/docker-spark) with a customized Spark distro and some files we need to run the [Spark Mail Tutorial](https://github.com/medale/spark-mail/blob/master/presentation/SparkMailPresentation.md).
 The Dockerfile starts with the sequenceiq/hadoop-docker:2.6.0 [see Hadoop Docker](https://github.com/sequenceiq/hadoop-docker) image.